sreeharibs/OpenGL-Lab/README.md

 # OpenGL-Lab -Further Updates Suspended
 The repository has been suspended by the author.
 No further updates will be provided.
 Sorry for the Inconvenience caused (if any)

+License : The code is free to use or share.
+By using the code (in anyway) you here by agree to quote my name ("SREEHARI B S - @sreeharibss - github.com/sreeharibs95") in your code.
+You are not supposed to violates the same

 Full course material for the Computer Graphics lab of Kerala University B.Tech 2013 scheme

 All the programs are written in either C or C++.
 All the bov programs are tested and found to be working in my kali linux.
 You may have to install the following